Cleveland Roller Mill Museum’s current exhibitions

 The Historic More Valley Foundation is registered as a non-profit organization with the IRS as a 501-c-3 organization.
 Its mission is to preserve and operate the Cleveland Roller Mill Museum and its history.
 The museum was founded in 1989.

-When today's visitors drive up to the museum, some are disappointed because there is no visual evidence of a water wheel at first glance.
-Little do they know that just out of sight from their vehicle on the east corner of the building is an 18 foot, 6 inch massive cast iron wheel originally purchased in the late 1800s.
-Water once flowed over the massive wheel to power the original machines inside the Mil.
+When visitors drive up to the museum, some are disappointed because there is no visual evidence of a water wheel at first glance.
+Little do they know that just out of sight on the east corner of the building is

-The main gear inside the mill is attached to the waterwheel and provides power for numerous pulleys and belts that drove the mill's machinery.
+to the waterwheel and provides power for numerous pulleys and belts that drove the mill's machinery.
 This gear is taller than the average person and is made of cast iron.
 When the mill was built at the end of the 19th century the machines, gears and other equipment was brought into Las Vegas, New Mexico by train, then transported by wagon to the mill site in the Mora Valley.
 Today, a trip between these places is only about thirty minutes or so, back then the journey by wagon took all day.

-From the beginning of time flour milling involved the use of two stones to crush grain.
+In the beginning of flour milling two stones were used to crush grain.
 In the latter part of the 1800s the technology of cold steel made it possible to develop rolls that would accomplish the task in a much more efficient manner.
-This roll stand contains two sets of rolls, and the mill has a total of four roll stands.
+This roll stand contains two sets of rolls, and the mill has a total

 The wheat seeds would begin the grinding process by going through the first of the roller mill stands (right).
 This mill stand contained the "break" rolls (very rough) that would start the grinding process by "breaking" the bran outer hull of the wheat.
 Subsequent smoother rolls would continue the grinding until all possible flour, bran, and germ was extracted.
 The long vertical wooden items in the foreground are gravity chutes, part of the semi-automatic transport system used to move wheat and flour around the mill.
 Elevators consisting of continuous looped belts with small buckets would dump the product into the gravity chute where it would slide down to the next machine, or bin.